 While it may seem like overkill at first, you can get a few things prepped early to make their first days and months more seamless.

 To get your new hire up and running—and make sure you’re compliant with government regulations—you’ll want to get the paperwork done right away.

 For regular employees, Canadian businesses will need to record their new employee’s Social Insurance Number and get them to complete a Form TD1 to keep in your records.
 For U.S. businesses, you’ll need to record a new employee’s Social Security Number and have a completed W-4 and I-9 on file.
 For some states, you will be required to report a new hire to the state department.

-For U.S.-based businesses and workers, you’ll need to file a Form W-9 for any contractors you pay $600 or more in a single year.
+For U.S.-based businesses and workers, you’ll need to keep on file a Form W-9 for any contractors you pay $600 or more in a single year.
 This form requires having the contractor’s taxpayer ID number, name, and contact information.
-From there, you’ll have the info you’ll need to create a 1099-MISC form for your contractor for the tax year (similar to a W-2 form for employees).
-Your state income tax withholding form will vary depending on where your business is based, so check with your state’s tax authority.
+From there, you’ll have the info you’ll need to create a 1099-NEC form for your contractor for the tax year..

 Using a tool like SimpleForms or BambooHR, you can send your new employee their official job offer, employment contract, and new hire paperwork digitally.
 They can return the signed forms prior to starting work to eliminate the tedious task of reviewing paperwork on their first day.